BusinessTools

 Problem 1: Getting the Fit and Look Right

-Virtual try-on technology relies heavily on augmented reality (AR), which superimposes digital items—like clothes or makeup—onto your real self.
+Virtual try-on software technology relies heavily on augmented reality (AR), which superimposes digital items—like clothes or makeup—onto your real self.
 The challenge here?
 It has to look realistic.
 You don’t want to “try on” a shirt that hovers awkwardly off your body or lipstick that doesn’t quite stay on your lips.
 That’s just asking for a giggle!
 For example, a perfect red dress on screen might appear orangish in real life.

 Similarly, if the software doesn’t get body measurements right, a perfectly fitted jacket can seem oversized or too small.
 Getting the AR to line up perfectly with a person’s face or body is tricky.
 If it’s slightly off, it can lead to a disappointing or downright funny experience—though not the kind of funny that makes you want to buy the product.